HuwCampbell/orc-haskell/README.md

-Orc is a native reader and writer for the apache [ORC](https://orc.apache.org/) file format; supporting reading and writing all types with snappy, lzo, zlib, and zstd compression standards (lz4 is currently not supported).
+Orc is a native reader and writer for the apache [ORC](https://orc.apache.org/) file format; supporting reading and writing all types with snappy, zlib, and zstd compression standards (lz4 is currently not supported).

 We currently read both v0 and v1, and write with v0 direct encodings.